-The best security and risk podcast for professionals that care about effectively treating risk
+The best risk podcast for professionals that care about effectively treating risk

 Our listeners are improving their company’s processes and practices to increase business resilience with risk-informed decision making embedded into their daily activities, throughtout the entire organisation.
 Improving security and risk management practices does not take more time – it actually improves productivity and reduces costs.
 By reducing errors and costs, and focussing on teh most significant areas for your business, you will increase profitability and project effectiveness.